-After approval has been granted, these volunteer training plans must be reviewed with Literacy Minnesota annually.
-[Starting in 2022, volunteer training plans will be submitted as part of the annual volunteer report for each consortium or provider.]
+After approval has been granted, these volunteer training plans must be submitted annually for review as part of the annual volunteer report for each consortium or provider.

 Minnesota Adult Education (ABE) Program Compliance

 All state and federally funded ABE programs are subject to review by the Minnesota Department of Education.
 The purpose of the review regarding volunteer training is to ensure that ABE providers receiving state and federal funds are offering high quality educational services for adults that are in compliance with all applicable state and federal laws, rules, regulations, policies and procedures, that funds have been expended effectively and efficiently, and that required performance goals are achieved.